-There are many ways you can get rid of your unwanted waste safely, legally and responsibly.
-Local authorities across Wales run household waste recycling centres, where you can take waste to be recycled or disposed of.
+If your items have no second-hand appeal or hope of repair, then Local Authorities across Wales run household waste recycling centres where you can take waste to be recycled or disposed of.